Powered By

 Skills

-• If Fury is still an issue at this stage, continue using Combat Lunging Strike as we did in early endgame instead of Ground Stomp and its supporting Aspects.
+• If Fury is still an issue at this stage, continue using Combat Lunging Strike as we did in early endgame.
+At some point this will start becoming quite useless, and should be replaced with Wrath of the Berserker when it does.

 Early Endgame Skill Tree